JessicaHenson01/Assignment-4/README.md

 ## Environment Setup

-A Conda environment is recommended.
+A Conda environment is what I used.

 ```bash
 conda create -n assignment4 python=3.12